mui/material-ui/docs/src/pages/guides/api/api.md

 ### Nested components

 Nested components inside a component have:
-- their own flattened properties when these are key to the top level component abstraction.
-  For instance and `id` property for the `Input` component.
+- their own flattened properties when these are key to the top level component abstraction, for instance and `id` property for the `Input` component.
-- their own `xxxProps` property when users might need to tweak the internal render method's sub-components.
-  For instance, exposing the `inputProps` and `InputProps` properties on components that use `Input` internally.
+- their own `xxxProps` property when users might need to tweak the internal render method's sub-components, for instance, exposing the `inputProps` and `InputProps` properties on components that use `Input` internally.
 - their own `xxxComponent` property for performing component injection.
-- their own `xxxRef` property when user might need to perform imperative actions.
-  For instance, exposing a `inputRef` property to access the native `input` on the `Input` component.
+- their own `xxxRef` property when user might need to perform imperative actions, for instance, exposing a `inputRef` property to access the native `input` on the `Input` component.
-  It help answering the following question.
-[How can I access the DOM element?](/getting-started/faq#how-can-i-access-the-dom-element-)
+  This helps answer the  question ["How can I access the DOM element?"](/getting-started/faq#how-can-i-access-the-dom-element-)

 ### Property naming

 The name of a boolean property should be chosen based on the **default value**.
-For instance, the `disabled` attribute on an input element, if supplied, defaults to `true`.
+For example, the `disabled` attribute on an input element, if supplied, defaults to `true`.
 This choice allows the shorthand notation:

 ```diff